 Think about it — many call centers receive or make thousands of calls a day.
 For a sales call center, inbound calls can result in a number of different outcomes.
 A call may result in a sale.
 A call may result in an angry customer who hangs up on the agent.
 A call may result in the caller asking to be called back.

 Call centers use “disposition codes” to keep track of these different outcomes.
-In the examples above, the dispo codes could be “SALE”, “CHUP” and “CALLBACK” (where “CHUP” refers to “caller hung up”).
+In the examples above, the dispo codes could be “SALE”, “CHUP” and “CALLBACK” (where “CHUP” is a shorthand dispo code referring to “caller hung up“).

 By using a standard set of disposition codes, a call center can create better reports and dig into call data to track performance.